WilliamMartini/WASM/benchmarks/c/README.md

 ### Observations
 ![chart](/benchmarks/c/charts/Fibonacci_42.png)
 ![chart](/benchmarks/c/charts/Fibonacci_52.png)
-Here we observe that for n = 42 wasmer is the fastest with 1.5s followed by lucets with 1.7s and wasmtime with 1.9s But for n = 52 lucets (2m50s) is about 10s faster then wasmer (3m) and more than a minute faster then lucets (3m53s)
+Here we observe that for n = 42 wasmer is the fastest with 1.5s followed by lucets with 1.7s and wasmtime with 1.9s.
+But for n = 52 lucets (2m50s) is about 10s faster then wasmer (3m) and more than a minute faster then wasmtime (3m53s).
+Therefore we suspect that lucetc performs better on bigger workloads and wasmer is the better choice for small workloads.

 ------
 ## Bubble Sort